asmodeus812/elearning/java-se-study/java-interface/2-collectors-and-collections.md

 - static naturalOrder() - natural order comparator is such that the elements that are passed to it are compared based on their compareTo method that implies that those elements have to be implementing the Comparable interface, otherwise they can not be considered valid for natural ordering, and `ClassCastException` will arise
 - static reverseOrder() - the reversed of the natural order comparator provided by the naturalOrder method, effectively equivalent to doing the following - Comparator.naturalOrder().reversed()
-- static comparing(extractor) - returns a comparator instance that compares a specific key or a property based on its natural order (compareTo from the Comparable interface) from an element, e.g. comparing(String::length) or comparing(User::getName) etc.
 - static nullsFirst(comparator) - returns a null friendly comparator that considers null to be less than non-null thus providing a natural order for null elements as well, two null elements are considered equal.
 Order is such that null elements come before non-null elements in the natural order.
 The comparator argument is used for non-null